Murder of Alice Gross: Murder inquiry

-On 1 October, police launched a murder inquiry after Gross's body was found hidden under logs on the bed of the River Brent the night before.
+On 1 October, police launched a murder inquiry after Gross's decomposed body was found hidden under logs on the bed of the River Brent the night before.
 On 4 October, police announced that they had found a badly decomposed body in dense woodland in Boston Manor Park during their search for Zalkalns, and that early indications suggested the body might be his.
 Police confirmed two days later that the body was that of Zalkalns.
 The cause of his death was hanging.

 Community involvement

 The local community of Hanwell was galvanised during the time Gross was missing, and a poster campaign to "Find Alice" was organised through a Facebook page.
-In order to increase public awareness of Gross being missing the community tied yellow ribbons to trees, railings, their cars and homes.
-On 8 October, Gross's family requested that the ribbons be removed while memorials were left at the Clock Tower in Hanwell.
+In order to increase public awareness of Gross being missing, the community tied yellow ribbons to trees, railings, their cars and homes.
 Ealing Borough Council flew flags at half-mast following the discovery of Gross's body, opened a public book of condolence and replanted flower beds near to the Hanwell Clock Tower with yellow pansies in Gross's memory.